Business Employment Dynamics is

 dynamic state of the labor market.

-In the second quarter of 2014, gross job gains from opening and
+In the fourth quarter of 2014, gross job gains from opening and

 job losses from closing and contracting private sector